 Human Health Hazard: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties, and by comparing it to structurally analogous chemical substances for which there is information on human health hazard.
-Absorption of the new chemical substance is expected to be nil via all routes and moderate all routes for [claimed CBI] based on physical/chemical properties.
-For the new chemical substance, EPA identified neurotoxicity, blood, reproductive and developmental toxicity as hazards based on the [claimed CBI] component of the new chemical substance.
-EPA identified a NOAEL of 277 mg/kg-day based on reproductive effects, which was used to derive exposure route- and population specific points of departure.
+EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties, available data on the new chemical substance, by comparing it to structurally analogous chemical substances for which there is information on human health hazard and other structural information.
+Absorption is expected to be good through the skin, moderate through the GI tract, and poor through the lungs based on physical/chemical properties.
+For the new chemical substance, EPA identified lung effects (surfactancy) if respirable particles are inhaled, based on structure and surface tension data; dermal and eye irritation based on data on the new chemical, analogue data, and information in the submitted SDS; and systemic effects based on analogue data.
+Submitted tests of the new chemical reported no adverse effects in an acute oral toxicity study (OECD 401), irritation in a dermal irritation study (OECD 404), and negative effects in a mutagenicity assay (OECD 471).
+EPA identified a NOAEC of 0.6 mg/m based on lung effects (surfactancy) and a NOAEL of 250 mg/kg/day based on systemic effects that were used to derive exposure route- and population-specific points of departure.
+The selected PODs are protective of all hazards identified.
+EPA qualitatively evaluated irritation effects.